amlane/be-boilerplate/README.md

 ## Creating Server, Routes and Helper Functions

 - Create index.js file that includes your server and a Route to '/api'
-- Create a directory named 'route'.
+- Create a directory named 'route'
 - Within the 'route' directory create 2 files named: `model.js` and `router.js`
 - Please review the `model.js` and `router.js` files that include the basic helper and CRUD functions.